-Discuss your emotional, social, and mental health problems with a licensed therapist from the comfort of your home.
+Discuss your emotional, social, and mental health problems with a licensed therapist from the comfort of your home or in-person at our West Seattle office.
 Get matched with a professional that fits you best and message them anytime.

 Specialty: Individual Adult Therapist